-There is only one bus from the station in Cassis that runs about once an hour, so when we hopped off the train and realized the next bus didn’t come for another 30 minutes, we decided to make the downhill walk into town.
+Once you reach the Cassis train station, there is only one bus that runs about once an hour between the station and the town.
+When we hopped off the train and realized the next bus didn’t come for another 30 minutes, we decided to make the downhill walk into town.
 We were rewarded with sweeping views of vineyards and mountains in the distance.
+If you luck out with better timing, Casino is the main stop in Cassis.

 The town centers around the quai, where fishermen bring in fresh catches to sell each morning.
 At the restaurants and cafes lining the port, you’re indulged with beautiful views of the port, lined with colorful pointu boats.
 Up above, you can see the Château de Cassis perched atop a cliff, a fortress turned 5-star hotel.
 And towering over it all is the grand Cap Canaille.